KonstantinosAdamis/CPU/README.md

 How to Run:

- -Download the file cpu.asm
+ - Download the file cpu.asm

 Assemble and link:

- -nasm -f elf64 cpu.asm -o cpu.o
+ - nasm -f elf64 cpu.asm -o cpu.o

- -ld cpu.o -o cpu
+ - ld cpu.o -o cpu

 Run:

- -./cpu
+ - ./cpu

 If the limit is 100, the output should be:

- -Sum:5050
+ - Sum:5050

 This program demonstrates a simple CPU task.
 You can modify the limit value to test different workloads.